MichaelXSChen/RS-paper/README.md

 > git submodule update
 > make

-Then, use acroread or okular to open the pdf file.
+2. Use acroread or okular to open the pdf file.
 Recommended to use okular as the pdf viewer because once you rebuild the pdf, okular will automatically update the pdf.
 > okular p.pdf &